Efficient Modeling of Spatial Extremes over Large Geographical Domains: Data application: rainfall extremes in Bangladesh

 \subsection{Marginal and spatially aggregated precipitation risk estimates}

-We finally use our best-fitted SHOT model to draw tail-inference on marginal and spatially aggregated risk, expressed through return levels.
 The $m$-year return level here corresponds to the $\{1-1/(122m)\}$-quantile given that there are only $122$ days per year during the period from June to September.
 Figure~\ref{return_levels} displays spatial maps of marginal $m$-year precipitation return levels for $m=1,5,10$ at each site.
-The posterior means of $1$-year return levels vary between $95.09$mm and $235.73$mm, with the smallest values observed near the southwestern region and the highest values observed near the Himalayan foothills of the northeastern region.
-The posterior means of $5$-year return levels vary between $146.13$mm and $354.32$mm, while that for the $10$-year return levels vary between $175.11$mm and $423.62$mm, with similar spatial patterns in all cases.
+The posterior means of $1$-year return levels vary between $94.71$mm and $233.40$mm, with the smallest values observed near the southwestern region and the highest values observed near the Himalayan foothills of the northeastern region.
+The posterior means of $5$-year return levels vary between $144.35$mm and $348.96$mm, while that for the $10$-year return levels vary between $172.14$mm and $415.01$mm, with similar spatial patterns in all cases.
 The posterior standard deviations of return levels are quite moderate overall, thanks to our spatial model which borrows strength across neighboring locations.

-Similarly to \citet{Richards.etal:2022}, we then further estimate return levels of spatially aggregated precipitation for six regions of Bangladesh, whose delineation was chosen according to the definition used in \cite{mannan2007climatic} who analyzed heavy rainfall in Bangladesh.
-Table~\ref{return_level_regional} reports the posterior mean and standard deviation for the $m$-year return level, with $m=1,5,10$, of the spatial average for each region.
-As expected, the posterior mean is the highest for the North-East region while it is the smallest for the South-West region (for all $m=1,5,10$), and this pattern is consistent with the spatial maps presented in Figure~\ref{return_levels}.
+We then further estimate return levels of spatially aggregated precipitation for six sub-regions of Bangladesh, whose delineation was chosen according to the definition used in \cite{mannan2007climatic} who analyzed heavy rainfall in Bangladesh.
+Table~\ref{return_level_regional} reports the posterior mean and standard deviation for the $m$-year return level, with $m=1,5,10$, {along with empirical $1-\textrm{year}$ return levels}, of the spatial average for each region. {For empirical $5$-year and $10$-year return levels, only 4 and 2 observations exceed the corresponding values and the estimates involve very high uncertainty; we thus do not report them here.
+The empirical $1$-year return levels, although being also quite uncertain, are in reasonably good agreement with the model-based $1$-year return levels, confirming a satisfactory goodness-of-fit.} As expected, the posterior mean is the highest for the North-East region while it is the smallest for the South-West region (for all $m=1,5,10$), and this pattern is consistent with the spatial maps presented in Figure~\ref{return_levels}.
 The posterior standard deviations are again relatively small with respect to the scale of return level estimates.
 Such results could be exploited for assessing flood risk and, in principle, used by local authorities for regional flood mitigation and planning.